Common Name: little bluestem

 Height: 2.00 to 4.00 feet

 Spread: 1.50 to 2.00 feet

 Sun: Full sun

 Suggested Use: Rain Garden

 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

-Easily grown in average, dry to medium, well-drained soil in full sun.
-Tolerates wide range of soil conditions.
-Tolerant of high heat and humidity.
+Easily grown in average, dry to medium moisture, well-drained soil in full sun.
+Tolerates a wide range of soil conditions.
+Tolerates clay soils.
+Performs well in poor soils.
+Good drought resistance once established.
+Tolerates high heat and humidity.
 Cut to the ground in late winter to early spring.

-Schizachyrium scoparium, commonly called little bluestem, is one of the dominant grasses which grow in the rich and fertile soils of the tallgrass prairie.
-It is a Missouri native, warm season, ornamental grass which typically grows 2-4' tall (less frequently to 5') and occurs in prairies, open woods, clearings, glades, roadsides and waste areas throughout most of the State.
-Forms upright clumps of slender green leaves (1/4" wide) with a tinge of blue at the base.
-Purplish-bronze flowers appear in 3" long racemes on branched stems rising above the foliage in August.
-Resulting clusters of fluffy, silvery-white seed heads are attractive and may persist into winter.
-Most outstanding feature of this grass may be the bronze-orange fall foliage color.
+Schizachyrium scoparium, commonly called little bluestem, is native to prairies, fields, clearings, hills, limestone glades, roadsides, waste areas and open woods from Alberta to Quebec south to Arizona and Florida.
+It was one of the dominant grasses of the vast tallgrass prairie region which once covered rich and fertile soils in many parts of central North America.
+It typically matures to 2-4’ (less frequently to 5’) tall, and features upright clumps of slender, flat, linear green leaves (to 1/4“ wide), with each leaf having a tinge of blue at the base.
+Purplish-bronze flowers appear in 3” long racemes on branched stems rising above the foliage in August.
+Flowers are followed by clusters of fluffy, silvery-white seed heads which are attractive and often persist into winter.
+Many consider the most outstanding ornamental feature of this grass to be its bronze-orange fall foliage color.